+i.
 Houses of Multiple Occupation (HMOs) are dwellings that are occupied by a number of unrelated individuals in two or more households who share amenities such as kitchens and bathrooms.
-Since 2010 smaller HMOs (which do not require planning permission to change from a residential dwelling house) are defined as having 6 or less residents and larger ones (which do require planning permission) have 7 or more.
-Having large concentrations of HMOs can have negative community impacts such as lack of maintenance, increased pressure on car parking etc.
+Having large concentrations of HMOs can have negative community impacts such as lack of maintenance, increased pressure on car parking etc. Policy H3 applies to larger HMOs (as defined in national legislation) that require Planning Permission.